 Maybe you can't stop thinking about the worries of the day.
 Instead of turning out the lights and worrying, try positive thinking.
 Banish negative self-talk.
 Stop beating yourself up over your perceived mistakes and focus on ways you can move forward.
 Thinking positive before going to sleep is a good start to sleeping well at night.One way to change your thinking patterns to positive is by using ThinkUp app

-You can’t relax until you change your mindset.
-One way to reprogram your mind for positivity is using ThinkUp ThinkUp helps you change your thoughts from negative to positive.
+It is difficult to relax until changing your mindset.
+One way to reprogram the mind for positivity is by using the ThinkUp app.
+ThinkUp helps you change your thoughts from negative to positive.
 ThinkUp has inspiring and personalized affirmations built in, or you can add your own.
 Listen to your affirmations nightly before bed to get your sleep off to the right start.

 You’d be surprised how much you can hold in all because you don’t consciously breathe in and out.
-When you subconsciously hold your breath, your body tenses up and it puts you in a negative space.
-You need to release the breath and allow fresh air to come in.
+When subconsciously holding the breath, your body tenses up and it puts you in a negative space.
+Try to release the breath and allow fresh air to come in.
 Don’t forget to take deep breaths.Breathing exercises are a recommended way to relax anywhere, anytime, including bedtime.
-One way to breath is breathe in through your nose for a count of 4,hold your breath for a count of 7 and release your breath from your mouth for a count of 8.Without a break, breathe in again for a count of 4, repeating the entire technique 7 times in a row, then resume normal breathing and activity.
+One way to breathe is to breathe in through your nose for a count of 4, hold your breath for a count of 7 and release your breath from your mouth for a count of 8.Without a break, breathe in again for a count of 4, repeating the entire technique 7 times in a row, then resume normal breathing and activity.

 Laughter truly is medicine for the soul.
 Even if you're not in the mood to laugh, try watching funny movies before bedtime.
 Watching an old favorite movie with good memories can be like spending time with old friends.
 You can try a new flick to enjoy some new laughs.
 Either way, funny movies can cheer you up and help you forget the worries of the day.
 This will lighten your mood and help you release your stress.